Behind London’s shopfronts, coronavirus lockdown forces tough calculations

 “Some people have buried their heads in the sand, not wanting to deal with it,” she said.
 “But I’ve had other businesses, including some that failed.
 This is giving us a chance to reevaluate everything.”

 Quality Wines fumbled its first day of turning from a chummy wine bar into a retail store.
-When it reopened a week into lockdown, familiar customers swept in.
+When it reopened a week into the lockdown, familiar customers swept in.
 Manager Gus Gluck was happy but unnerved.
 “No one paid attention to social distancing.
 I thought, ‘Do people not watch the news?’ ” The store quickly posted limits, and Gluck mulled over how to channel the enthusiasm.

 The 30-year-old came up with virtual wine tastings.
 He pings customers the pick of the week.
-They sign up online and he decants small jars of wine — usually couriered to homes — and holds court on Saturdays through Internet links.
-People enjoy the winey half hours, though some confide they miss the camaraderie at Quality Wines.
+They sign up online, and he decants small jars of wine — usually couriered to homes — and holds court on Saturdays through Internet links.
+People enjoy the winey half hours, although some confide they miss the camaraderie at Quality Wines.
 He says, gently, those days are over.

 “This is the kind of place where people hugged.
 I tell them: That is gone.
 We will keep going.
 But you have to imagine a different world.”